 Mozilla Firefox has encountered several errors and drawbacks that led to delayed support for AVIF, the image format based on the AV1 video codec.

 In version 77 (released in June 2020), Mozilla recently implemented experimental support for the AVIF image format in Firefox.
 The feature is not enabled by default in the web browser's production version.
 Still, users interested in adding support may do so at the time of writing.
 When enabled, Firefox will render AVIF image files just like any other image format supported by the web browser.
 AVIF was developed from the AV1 video format and uses HEIF as the container and AV1 frames.
-It is a new format.
+It is a new format with efficient image compression resulting in low file size.
+An AVIF file can be seen as a new image format that is the perfect replacement for existing image formats.
 AV1 is already supported in most web browsers, and the work has begun to integrate AVIF too.

 Provided that you have installed a compatible version, you can easily add support for AVIF with the about:config configurations.
 Type about:config inside the address bar and press Enter.Most likely, a warning message will appear, telling you to be careful.
 No worries, we will be handling everything gently.
 Click on 'Accept the risk and continue'.In the search bar at the top of the page, search for avif.
 The option image.avif.enabled is the one you are looking for.
 If the second column's value shows 'false', click the right switch button to set it to true.
 A 'true' value means that Firefox supports AVIF, whereas a 'false' value means the browser's image format isn't supported.